 Let’s see what’s needed to make this plant-based recipe!

-- Zucchini, Yellow Squash & Carrots — these are spiralized (or grated or thinly sliced) to create our raw veggie noodles.
+- Zucchini, Yellow Squash & Carrots — these get spiralized (or grated or thinly sliced) to create our raw veggie noodles.

-- Red Cabbage & Bell Peppers — more sliced vegetables to help us “eat the rainbow”; you can swap them for other varieties you like to eat in a Thai salad.
+- Red Cabbage & Bell Peppers — more sliced vegetables to help us “eat the rainbow”; you can swap them for other varieties you like to eat in a Pad Thai salad.

 - Sprouts, Green Onion & Cilantro — authentic and nutritious toppings for our healthy raw vegan pad Thai; don’t forget to sprinkle some cashews on top, too!

-- Peanut Butter Dressing — an easy 7-ingredient sauce that’s totally whole food plant-based and blended within seconds to be slathered on your veggie noodles.
+- Peanut Butter Dressing — an easy 7-ingredient sauce that’s made within minutes to be slathered on your veggie noodles.
 The healthy fats help vitamins A, E and K from the vegetables to be absorbed better!

 For a little more substance, we love to add some baked tofu or tempeh on our crispy vegan Pad Thai for more calories and protein — not taking the whole “raw” part all too seriously here.

-The main part of preparing our raw vegan pad Thai is to make the veggie noodles — zucchini, squash and carrots are spiralized, bell pepper, green onion and red cabbage thinly sliced.
+The main part of preparing our raw vegan pad Thai is to make the veggie noodles — zucchini, squash and carrots get spiralized, bell pepper, green onion and red cabbage thinly sliced.

-Once you have this colorful base ready in a large bowl, blend your 7-ingredient homemade peanut butter dressing and pour it over your Thai salad!
-Give it a toss, add some delicious toppings and you’re ready to dig in.
+Once you have the colorful veggie base ready in a large bowl, blend your 7-ingredient homemade peanut butter dressing and pour it over the pad Thai salad!